dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ## <span id="conclusion"></span>Conclusion

 Congratulations!
-You should now have an Angular app that authenticates Firebase with Auth0 and is built on a scalable architecture.
+You now have an Angular app that authenticates Firebase with Auth0 and is built on a scalable architecture.

 The first part of our tutorial, [How to Authenticate Firebase and Angular with Auth0: Part 1](https://auth0.com/blog/how-to-authenticate-firebase-and-angular-with-auth0-part-1), covered: